(Updated for 2020)

-You can use a spell checker to find misspelled words or words not in the custom dictionary, such as a company’s name.
+You can use a spell-checker to find misspelled words or words not in the custom dictionary, such as a company’s name.
 There are two ways you can highlight errors in mailing lists while the data is open in an Excel worksheet.
-The first way is to use conditional formatting after you’ve selected entire data set, and select errors in only the cells that contain it.
+The first way is to use conditional formatting after you’ve selected the entire data set, and select errors in only the cells that contain it.
 The second way is to select the entire data set, press F5, click “Go to Special,” and select formulas by unchecking all options except errors.
 This will select all cells that have errors and you can highlight and delete them.
 Errors lower the credibility of your mailing list, and will lead a recipient to immediately toss the piece in the trash (if it even gets delivered).

 Making the data uniform

 When importing data from text files, you might find the data is inconsistent.
-Sometimes the text in the mailing list could be either lower case, upper case or a mix of both.
-This can be unified using the formula LOWER, UPPER, PROPER to convert the text into lower case, upper case or proper case respectively.
+Sometimes, the text in the mailing list could be either lower case, upper case, or a mix of both.
+This can be unified using the formula LOWER, UPPER, PROPER to convert the text into lower case, upper case, or proper case respectively.
 It is a slightly complicated process that needs attention to detail, but it’s much faster than manual correction.

 Converting data into numbers

-Sometimes while importing data from text files into Excel, numbers get stored as text.
+Sometimes ,while importing data from text files into Excel, numbers get stored as text.
 This error can obviously create problems, especially for data used in calculations.
-These numbers stored as text need to be converted back into numbers.
+These numbers, stored as text, need to be converted back into numbers.
 You can also avoid this error entirely by selecting the column where the numbers will be placed and changing the formatting to “Text” before importing the data.

-A clean mailing list is one of the most important tools business have, as it is an easy vehicle for maintaining contact with existing customers and converting prospects into customers.
+A clean mailing list is one of the most important tools a business can have, as it is an easy vehicle for maintaining contact with existing customers and converting prospects into customers.
 While it can sometimes be a tedious process to correct your data, the return on this time investment is well worth it.

 Oh, One more thing…